333-019-0042: Tuberculosis Screening in Correctional Facilities;

 (5) Inmates screened under section (4) of this rule who have TB risk factors and no documented history of prior positive screening tests for TB shall be screened with either a TB skin test or interferon gamma release assay (IGRA).
 Inmates with a documented previously positive TB skin test or IGRA, or a new positive result upon testing, shall receive a chest X-ray.

-(a) A correctional facility is not required to retest an inmate at each admission if:
+(a) A correctional facility is not required to retest an inmate at each admission under section (5) of this rule if:

 (A) There is a documented record of a negative TB skin test or negative IGRA or normal chest X-ray within the past year; or